davecoulter/YSE_PZ/docs/install.rst

 Viewing webpages
 ----------------

-Whilst the docker container stack is running
+Whilst the docker container stack is running go to `http://0.0.0.0/ <http://0.0.0.0/>`_ in your web browser and :code:`YSE_PZ` should be running.

 Native
 ******